 There are quite a few marketing channels, which help to promote your activities.
 Inbound marketing: online advertising, SEO, SMM; outbound marketing: print advertisements, cold calls, etc. But the only one, which helps to build personal relationships, is email marketing.
 That`s the beauty of this channel.

-An event invitation letter is a way to start a private conversation with your potential customer.
+An event invitation letter is a way to start a private conversation with your potential customer right after he or she will buy an event ticket.

 But pay attention, you are not alone; many of your rivals are knocking on a recipient’s mailbox as well.
 Therefore, you have to grab reader’s attention from the very first sight.